Castaic Dam: Water supply

 Below the dam, the majority of the water flows to Los Angeles via a system known as the Foothill Feeder, operated by the Metropolitan Water District of Southern California.
-The water travels about 20 mi south via a 16.75 ft diameter pipeline to the Jensen Filtration Plant near San Fernando, where it connects to the municipal water system.
+The water travels about 20 mi south via a 16.75 ft pipeline to the Jensen Filtration Plant near San Fernando, where it connects to the municipal water system.
 The mostly underground, pre-stressed concrete pipe has walls nearly 4 ft thick.
 Water from the Foothill Feeder is stored in the smaller Los Angeles Reservoir in the San Fernando Valley.
 The water continues south via the 45 mi Sepulveda Feeder, which provides water to Los Angeles proper and other municipalities in south Los Angeles and Orange Counties.
 The main customer water agencies are the Central Basin Municipal Water District, West Basin Municipal District, and Municipal Water District of Orange County.
 As many as 12 million people in these areas receive their full or supplemental water supply from Castaic Lake and the feeder system.

 A smaller portion of the water supply is distributed by the Castaic Lake Water Agency.
 The service area covers about 195 mi2 in Ventura and north Los Angeles counties, providing water to about 287,000 people.
 The main constituents of the agency include the Los Angeles County Waterworks District No. 36, Newhall County Water District, Santa Clara Water Division, and Valencia Water Company.